markschl/snakecharmer/README.md

 - Enable single-end analyses and other platforms than Illumina
 - Integrate more pipelines / clustering methods
 - Integrate more taxonomy databases
+- Offer more ways of comparing and validating pipelines and generally improve user experience
 - Testing deployment on different systems
 - Improve configuration of job resources (memory, CPUs)
-- The USEARCH pipeline may be moved into an extra repository to be used independently.
-This repo focuses on the comparison of a variety of different pipelines as well as handling complex cases (e.g. several primer combinations).
+- The USEARCH pipeline may be moved into an extra repository to be used independently
 - ...